SM Articles from blogs I follow

 2023-11-05 – Non-interactive SSH password authentication via Vincent Bernat

 SSH offers several forms of authentication, such as passwords and public keys.
 The latter are considered more secure.
-However, password authentication remains prevalent, particularly with network equipment.1 A classic solution to avoid typing a password for …
+However, password authentication remains prevalent, particularly with network equipments.1 A classic solution to avoid typing a password for…

 2023-10-22 – Vectorizing low-quality wallpapers via hut.pm